brugr9/UEPluginVolumeCreator/README.md

 ## 2. Concept

+The following entities are implemented as an object or Actor resp. according to the Object Oriented Paradigm OOP:

-The plugin provides rendering of image-stack based volumes, commonly known as **scalar volumes** (see section 2.1.).
-The plugin however does not support other type of volumes, like label map volumes, vector volumes or tensor volumes.
-The volume geometry can be reduced with a **region of interest** (see section 2.2.) and/or with a **clip plane** (see section 2.3.).
-In addition, the volume can be illuminated with **static spot-lights** (see section 2.4.).
-The scalar volume datasets are handled in Blueprint actors &mdash; which includes, e.g., pixel spacing and DICOM Window settings (see section 3.).
+* **Scalar Volume SV**: The plugin provides rendering of image-stack based volumes, commonly known as scalar volumes *SV*.
+The plugin however does not support the rendering of other type of volumes, like vector volumes or tensor volumes.
+The scalar volume datasets are handled in Blueprint Actors &mdash; which includes handling, e.g., DICOM pixel spacing attribute values.
+* **Multi-Planar Rendering MPR**: A scalar volume SV may be rendered as Multi-Planar Rendering, available in two versions: as **MPR-2D** and as **MPR-3D**.
+  * The MPR-3D extents are shown as three perpendicular planes, i.e. coronal COR, sagittal SAG and axial AXE plane.
+  * The MPR-3D planes position can be moved in the direction of their corresponding axes interactively in real-time.
+  * The MPR-3D produces planar rendering as Render Target Texture RT.
+  * The RT are also consumed by the MPR-2D.
+* **Direct Volume Rendering DVR**: A scalar volume may be rendered as Direct Volume Rendering DVR.
+  * **Bounding Box BB**: The DVR extents are shown with a bounding box BB, its dimension derives from the scalar volume DICOM pixel spacing attribute values.
+  * **Static Spot-Light**: The DVR can be optionally illuminated with static spot-lights.
+  * **Clip Plane**: The DVR geometry can be optionally shrinked with a clip plane interactively in real-time.
+  * **Region of Interest ROI**: The DVR geometry can be optionally shrinked with a region of interest interactively in real-time.
+    * **ROI-Handles**: A ROI geometry can be optionally modified with region of interest handles interactively in real-time.
+The ROI-Handels can

+TODO: Domain Model Diagram

 ### 2.1.
 Scalar Volume